Important information regarding Halton Public Health school programs

 - Please check back regularly for updates.

-- Parents can request a free tele-screening appointment with a public health Registered Dental Hygienist to assess their child’s oral health (and eligibility for the Healthy Smiles Ontario program) by calling 311.
+- Parents can request a free tele-screening appointment on the phone or on Zoom with a public health Registered Dental Hygienist to assess their child’s oral health (and eligibility for the Healthy Smiles Ontario program) by calling 311.

 What is an oral health screening?